Carer’s Scholarship

 The Franklin Women Carer’s Scholarship aims to reduce the financial and logistical barriers associated with primary caring responsibilities to enable health and medical researchers to participate fully in valuable career opportunities.

-Since it’s inception in 2015, 20 Carer’s Scholarships have been awarded.
+Since its inception in 2015, 40 Carer’s Scholarships have been awarded.
 Although initially focused on funding the additional care required for travel to academic conferences, the scholarship criteria has since been expanded to include broader career opportunities.
 This was in acknowledgement that unpaid caring responsibilities can impact many facets of an individual’s career.

 In 2020 and 2021, scholarship funds were repurposed towards a temporary COVID-19 Carer’s Support Scholarship, which was awarded to 24 individuals who had to assume unexpected additional caring responsibilities in response to the pandemic.